onchainlabs1/ai-compliance-mvp/README.md

 A fully‑automated **CI/CD review pipeline** powered by **CrewAI** agents and the **Model Context Protocol (MCP)** with **AI Regulatory Compliance** analysis.

+> ⚠️ **DEVELOPMENT STATUS**: This project is under active development.
+Some features may be experimental or require additional configuration.
+Use in production environments at your own discretion.

 ![demo gif](docs/demo.gif)

 ---